MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-O-Intermediate-Sanctions/section-423.752.md

 (8) Transfers an individual enrolled under this part from one plan to another without the prior consent of the individual or the designee of the individual or solely for the purpose of earning a commission.

-(9) Fails to comply with marketing restrictions described in subpart V or applicable implementing guidance.
+(9) Fails to comply with communication restrictions described in subpart V of this part or applicable implementing guidance.

 (10) Employs or contracts with any individual, agent, provider, supplier or entity who engages in the conduct described in paragraphs (a)(1) through (9) of this section.

-(b) *Suspension of enrollment and marketing.* If CMS makes a determination that could lead to a contract termination under 423.509(a), CMS may impose the intermediate sanctions at 423.750(a)(1) and (a)(3).
+(b) *Suspension of enrollment and communications.* If CMS makes a determination that could lead to a contract termination under § 423.509(a), CMS may impose the intermediate sanctions at § 423.750(a)(1) and (3).

 (c) *Civil money penalties* (1) *CMS.* In addition to, or in place of, any intermediate sanctions, CMS may impose civil money penalties in the amounts specified in either of the following: